 - 1 tbsp kosher salt

-- 2 tsp fresh ground black pepper
+- 2 tsp black pepper

-- Using a sharp knife, slice garlic cloves into 24 very thin slivers.
+Preheat oven to 450° F. Using a sharp knife, slice garlic cloves into 24 very thin slivers.
 Using the same knife, create small 1/2" wide slits in the skin of the loin, all over including sides and ends.
 (If the butcher has ties on the meat, leave them intact and create slits around them).

-- In each slit place 1 sliver of garlic and a pinch of rosemary and fennel.
+In each slit place 1 sliver of garlic and a pinch of rosemary and fennel.
 Generously coat the loin with salt and pepper.

 Place in oven and bake for 45-55 minutes, checking the temperature after 45 minutes (in the thickest part of the meat).
-For a juicy slightly pink loin remove from oven at 140° F and allow to rest for 10-20 minutes (temperature should rise to 150°).
-If the thought of any pink freaks your out, leave the loin in the oven until it reaches 150° F, remove from oven and allow to rest for 10 minutes.
+For a juicy slightly pink loin* remove from oven at 140° F and allow to rest for 10-20 minutes (temperature should rise to 150°).
+If the thought of any pink freaks you out, leave the loin in the oven until it reaches 150° F, remove from oven and allow to rest for 10 minutes.

-- To serve, slice the loin so that 1 bone equals one chop.
+To serve, slice the loin so that 1 bone equals one chop.

 - Pork should be cooked to 145° F – be sure to double check that that pork has risen to 145° F while resting and before serving.